gengjiayao/gengjiayao/README.md

 - 🌱 I'm studying the relevant knowledge of computer hardware, especially computer architecture.

-- 😄 As for hobbies, I enjoy activities such as solving Rubik's Cube, archery, and playing tennis.

 - 📫 My personal emal is gengjiayao24@mails.ucas.ac.com.

 <p align="center">